Skip to content

 Upload your acrylic drawing before the stress cracks show up in the prototype

-If your part needs clean optical faces, screw clearances, or a cast-vs-extruded material decision, start with an RFQ and free DFM review.
+If your part needs clean optical faces, screw clearances, or a cast-vs-extruded material decision, start with an RFQ and a reviewed quote.
 The earlier those details are called out, the easier it is to avoid cosmetic scrap and tolerance drift later.